ibmua/testing-activations/README.md

 While in Maxout, especially with a larger multiplication factor, some neurons may get completely lost (at least, without an appropriate dropout - right before Max operation), in this architecture this is not possible.

 If you'll discover some even better architectures, please, tell. (>‿◠)✌ I think Bezier curves should be a major inspiration for good non-convex activation structures.

+All started from PReLU-PReLU architecture inspired by Maxout and PReLUs.
+Mind that all of these take more flops to compute than pure Maxout-Minout.